jquintozamora/react-es6-webpack-minimal-starter-template/Readme.md

 ```
 $ git clone https://github.com/username/react-es6-webpack-minimal-starter-template
 ```
-***Note**: That will create a new folder called react-es6-webpack-minimal-starter-template with all the files in.*
+*Note: That will create a new folder called react-es6-webpack-minimal-starter-template with all the files in.*

 ### Install yarn
 We will use yarn as a client for NPM registry, because that will avoid some conflicts on dependencies between environments.